EOSC-synergy/FAIR_eva/docs/How  to use the epos plugin.md

 This script is located in the scripts folder.
 To use it you simply need to execute the command (you still need the terminal 1 open with the API running):

-python3 scripts/fair-eva.py -ID 7c9dfb3c-7db0-4424-8843-ada2143b00a0 -R epos -B https://ics-c.epos-ip.org/development/k8s-epos-deploy/dt-geo/api/v1
+python3 scripts/fair-eva.py -i 7c9dfb3c-7db0-4424-8843-ada2143b00a0 -p epos -r https://ics-c.epos-ip.org/development/k8s-epos-deploy/dt-geo/api/v1

-Where in the -ID you put the UUID to evaluate, in -R the plugin  and in -B the endpoint.The ones in the example are from epos.
-This command has
+Where in the -i you put the UUID to evaluate, in -p the plugin  and in -r the endpoint.
+The ones in the example are from epos.
-Then program will print the result of the FAIR eva
-If you are interested in a compilation of the scores just add --s and if you want all the different punctuations in each test add --fs .
+Then the program will print the result of the FAIR eva If you are interested in a compilation of the scores just add -s and if you want all the different punctuations in each test add -fs .

 ### An alternative way to use the FAIR eva